joemoose/psiops/docs/playing.md

 ### Disadvantage

-Conversely, if your action is more challenging given the current tactical situation, such as trying to put rounds on target in the dark, the GM may impose *disadvantage* on your action roll.
+Conversely, if your action is more challenging given the current tactical situation, such as trying to attack a target in the dark, the GM may impose *disadvantage* on your action roll.
 Disadvantage reduces your odds of success.
-When you make an action with disadvantage, roll **3D6 + Attribute** and discard the **highest** die.
+When you make an action roll with disadvantage, roll **3D6 + Attribute** and discard the **highest** die.

 !!! note "Notes"

-	- If an action roll has both an advantage and a disadvantage, they cancel each other out, so roll 2D6 + Attribute as normal.
+	- If an action roll has both advantage and disadvantage, they cancel each other out, so roll 2D6 + Attribute as normal.
 	- Multiple advantages do not stack.
 The maximum number of dice in any action roll is 3D6.
 	- Nonetheless, an action roll with multiple advantages may not be considered risky and may therefore succeed automatically.
 	- Conversely, multiple disadvantages may make success impossible.

 ### Using Advanced Specializations

-Your *advanced specializations* increase the likelihood of success on risky actions.
+Your *advanced specializations* increase your chances of success on risky actions.
 When an advanced specialization applies to an action you’re attempting, add **+1** to the *action roll*.
 In other words, roll **2D6 + Attribute + 1**.

 First, describe how your specialization applies to the action.
 If the GM agrees, the bonus applies.
 For example, if you’re attempting to leap from a helicopter under hostile fire without injury, *Combat Fitness* would improve your odds.